guinetn/basecamp/assets/chapters/dotnet/dotnetcore/depency_injection_ioc.md

 # DEPENCY INJECTION - IOC Inversion  Of Control

-Software application design rule: loosely coupled = greater reusability, maintainability,  testability.
+A software design rule: ***loosely coupled objects*** = greater reusability, maintainability, testability The 'D' pillar in SOLID principles, which is "Dependency Inversion Principle":
+- High-level modules should not depend on low-level modules.
+Both should depend on abstractions
+- Abstractions should not depend on details.
+Details should depend on abstractions

-Dependency Injection (DI) reduces the coupling between classes and moves the binding of abstraction and concrete implementation out of the dependent class.
+- Reduces the coupling between classes
+- Moves the binding of abstraction and concrete implementation out of the dependent class

-DI creates loosely coupled classes.
-The Dependency Injection (DI) pattern uses a builder object to initialize objects and provide the required dependencies to the object, meaning that it allows developers to "inject" a dependency from outside the class.
-There are four ways of achieving the Dependency Injection.
+- DI pattern uses a builder object to initialize objects and provide the required dependencies to the object, meaning that it allows developers to "inject" a dependency from outside the class.
+- There are four ways of achieving the Dependency Injection.

+* Remove the dependency between two objects
+* Style of wiring objects together
+* DI containers improve the composition of whole object graphs
+* Ideal for mocking: common need for dependency injection is in unit tests

 ![](assets/chapters/dotnet/assets/di/di.jpg)